Haleyville, Alabama: Education

 The Haleyville City School System operates three places of public education: Haleyville Elementary School, Haleyville Middle School, and Haleyville High School.
 Also within the system lies the Haleyville Center of Technology, a career and vocational training center.

 Haleyville High School's mascot is the lion, and the school colors are red and white.

 The system is the home of the Haleyville High School Band, which has won several national championships.
 Its last notable victory came under the direction of Ken Williams (director from 1990 to 2007), during a national competition held 2003 at the Morton H. Meyerson Symphony Center, in Dallas, TX.
 The band received all superior ratings and was crowned Grand Champion of the competition.

 In October 2014, Haleyville High School was awarded the Safe School Initiative Award of Excellence.
 In April 2017 Haleyville Elementary School received the Charlotte F. Lockhart Award for Excellence in Literacy Education.

 Athletics

 The 2008 Roaring Lions finished third in the state in cross country.
 The 2009 Roaring Lions boys team also finished third in the state in cross country.
 The Haleyville Boys Golf team qualified for the state championship tournament in 2005 (seventh place), 2006 (sixth place), 2007 (fourth place), 2008 (sixth place), 2010 (sixth place), 2011 (fourth place), 2015 (fourth place), and 2017 (third place).
 The Haleyville Lions Baseball team reached the state finals two years in a row coming in second (2008) and State Champions (2009).
-The Lady Lions Softball team won a Championship in their second year and reached the state tournament (2012).
-The Lady Lions also won another state championship, making it two in a row in 2013.
+The Lady Lions Softball team won a Championship in their second year and won back-to-back State Championships in 2012 and 2013.

-City council
+Government

 The city's elected representatives are as follows.